 Breaking Down Business Writing and Proposal Writing

 We all know what good writing is.
-It’s the novel we can’t put down, the poem we never forget, and the speech that changes the way we look at the world.
-In business, good writing is the memo that gets action, the report that exposes a critical area of improvement, or the presentation that clearly explains a new policy.
+It’s the novel we can’t put down, the poem we never forget, and the speech that stays with us forever.
+Good business writing is the memo that gets action.
+It’s also the report summarizing new knowledge and the company presentation that inspires a new policy.
+In this article, The Bid Lab’s procurement writing experts break down elements of great business and proposal writing.

 Formats in Business Writing

-The broad goal of business writing is engagement, but there are several formats of business writing.
+The broad goal of business and proposal writing is engagement, but there are several formats of business writing.
 Each format has its own specific goal:

-• Daily communication falls under Transactional business writing.
-Most of this writing is by email but also includes official business letters, forms, and invoices.
-The style can range from informal to very complex and technical.
+- Daily communication falls under transactional business writing.
+Most of this writing is by email and includes official business letters, forms, and invoices.
+This business and proposal writing style can range from informal to very complex and technical.

-• Another format of business writing is Instructional.
-The goal of this format is to provide the information needed to complete a task.
-An effective User Manual might teach a user how to assemble an entertainment center or how to operate a particular appliance.
+- Another format of business writing is instructional.
+This format aims to provide the information needed to complete a task.
+Think of user manuals for appliances or electronics.

-• Informational writing is less glamorous but still essential to business.
-Companies rely on business reports to capture work completed, record incidents, finalize projects and recommendations, and make informed decisions critical to business operations.
-The organization of the report depends on the kinds of data included and the ultimate purpose of the report.
+- Informational writing is less glamorous but still essential to business and proposal writing.
+Companies rely on business reports to track work, record incidents, finalize projects, and review business operations.
+Major company decisions often result from the data and structured information presented within the report.

-• That said, when most people think of business writing, they often think of the Persuasive format.
-The goal of this format is to convince the reader that a product or service offers the best value.
-The text is written in a style that presents features, benefits, and added values.
-It then asks the reader to make a decision based on the information provided.
+- That said, when most people think of business and proposal writing, they often think of the persuasive format.
+This format aims to convince the reader that a product or service offers the best value (RFPs and proposal writing).
+The text is presented to persuade the reader to make a decision based on the information provided.

 Process in Business Writing